 Compare location exclusion options

-By default, you'll exclude people located in or showing interest in your excluded locations.
+By default, you'll exclude people located in your excluded locations.

-You have the option to change your default setting to exclude only people who are located in your excluded locations.
+You have the option to change your default setting to exclude people who are located in, or who show interest in, your excluded locations.
 Let's take a look at our available exclusion options, and examine how they work with some example campaigns.

 Don’t show ads to people in, or who show interest in, your excluded locations